Birthgap — global fertility and the timing of parenthood

 Global average (2024): 2.12

-In 2024, the number of children per mother in Japan stands at 2.10, showing a slight decrease of 0.02 from the previous year.
-Over the last five years, the average CPM has been steady at around 2.11.
-This figure is approximately 0.18 less than the average observed during the 1970s, which was 2.27.
-When considered among 38 countries worldwide, Japan holds the 17th position in this demographic measure.
+In 2024, the children per mother (CPM) in Japan stands at 2.10, showing a slight decrease of 0.02 from the previous year.
+Over the last five years, this figure has held relatively steady, averaging 2.11.
+When compared to the 1970s average of 2.27, the current CPM is approximately 0.18 lower.
+Among 38 countries globally, Japan ranks 17th in this metric.

 Children per Mother (CPM) over the decades